 This Is the Most Disliked Pizza In America Right Now

 You'd think that a pizza created with laser-like precision (it includes exactly 32 pepperoni slices) and one that had gone through 500 iterations in the year it took to develop it would leave no room for error.
-Sure, "everyone's a critic" is certainly true with every fast-food novelty, and some negative comments are par for the course, but it looks like Pizza Hut may have gotten it genuinely wrong with the regional favorite.
-(Related: McDonald's Is Making These 8 Major Upgrades.)
+Sure, "everyone's a critic" is certainly true with every fast-food novelty, and some negative comments are par for the course, but it looks like Pizza Hut may have gotten it genuinely wrong with this regional favorite.

 According to Deadline Detroit, locals have taken offense at the chain's mass-produced pie for its weak resemblance to the cheesy, crusty, deep-dish legend that has put their city on the national pizza map.

 So, what are some of the most common gripes?
 Not crispy enough, not enough sauce, tastes like cheesy breadsticks, "looks like vomit" … you name it, and the complaint has been lodged.

 Maybe Detroit-native Chris Powers, a bar owner quoted by Wall Street Journal's food writer Emily Heil, explained it best when he said the pizza "looks like a Detroit pizza—all the cornerstone elements are represented.
 But they're all a little off, so when you put them all together it ends up entirely different."